St. Mary's NATIONAL CATHOLIC CHURCH

 ALL: And also with you!

 Bp.
-Tom: A Reading from the Holy Gospel, according to Luke
+Tom: A Reading from the Holy Gospel, according to John

 ALL: Glory to you, Oh Lord!